 Bluetooth Hearing Aids for TV

-Every hearing person knows when there is a hard of hearing person living in the house.
+Every hearing person can tell when there is a hard of hearing person living in the house.
 Not more than 5 feet from the front door, they can hear the TV blasting from the outside.
-They now have an impossible task of getting your attention by knocking on the door or ringing the doorbell.
-The sounds seeking your attention just drown under the noise of the television.
+Your guest now has the impossible task of getting your attention by knocking on or ringing the doorbell.
+The sounds seeking your attention drown under the noise of the television.

-The poor thing, now your guests are stuck looking like they are about the break and enter by the neighbors, as they peer into the windows on your house to see if they can get your attention, or walk around your house to see if there is any potential sign of anybody inside.
-They look like the intruder your neighbors are watching and waiting to see what happens next.
-Then they startle you when their face is pressed against the window.
-Yes, this is the life of being friends with a person with hearing loss.
+The poor thing, now your guests are stuck looking like they are about to break and enter by your nosy neighbours.
+Your guests peer into the windows of your house to see if they can get your attention or walk around your house to see if there is any potential sign of anybody inside.
+They look like the intruder and now your neighbours are bringing out the popcorn to watch and waiting to see what happens next.

-Besides your friends, there are families who live with us everyday who have to put up with the loud volume from the television.
+Besides your friends, there are families who live with us every day and have to put up with the loud volume of the television.
 They let us know every single time that the television is just too loud.
 We battle for a volume level that makes sense for both of us.
 A volume that works for you but does not damage their own eardrums.
-Then we turn back up the volume when they leave the room again.
+Then, we turn back up the volume when they leave the room again.

-In a quiet setting we can hear comfortably without having to get our friend to yell.
-However, when it comes to a tv the volume is always needed.
-If you have a smart TV, you’ll understand that they provide little projection of sound.
-It is easier to sit next to the tv to hear but then that will be turning your tv to a radio because you’re not able to see the screen well.
-We all desire to watch TV comfortably and there is a tiny device that can allow
+In a quiet setting, we can hear comfortably without getting our friends to yell.
+However, when it comes to a TV, the volume is always needed.
+If you have a smart TV, you’ll understand they provide little sound projection.
+It is easier to sit next to the TV to hear, but then that will be turning your TV to a radio because you’re not able to see the screen well.
+We all desire to watch TV comfortably, and there is a tiny device that can allow

-Many hearing aids these days have a standard feature and come with bluetooth capabilities.
-These bluetooth features will allow you to get the sound directly from the audio source right into your ear.
-It skips the noise in the background perfectly, giving us the ability to focus just on the sounds from the device.
-If you ever hear the term private listening, this means that you can direct the sound from your TV to your hearing aids without any speakers.
+Many hearing aids these days have a standard feature and come with Bluetooth capabilities.
+These Bluetooth features will allow you to get the sound directly from the audio source right into your ear.
+It skips the noise in the background perfectly, allowing us to focus just on the sounds from the device.
+If you ever hear the term private listening, you can direct the sound from your TV to your hearing aids without any speakers.

 How it works